Sharon Tate: 1968–1969: Marriage to Roman Polanski and final films

 In late 1967, Tate and Polanski returned to London and were frequent subjects of newspaper and magazine articles.
 She was depicted as being untraditional and modern, and was quoted as saying that couples should live together before marrying.
-They were married in Chelsea, London, on January 20, 1968, with considerable publicity.
-Polanski was dressed in "Edwardian finery" while Tate was attired in a white minidress.
+They were married in Chelsea, London, on January 20, 1968 (four days before Tate's 25th birthday), with considerable publicity.
+Polanski was dressed in "Edwardian finery" while Tate was attired in an off-white taffeta minidress.
 The couple moved into Polanski's mews house off Eaton Square in Belgravia, London.

 Photographer Peter Evans described them as "the imperfect couple.
 They were the Douglas Fairbanks/Mary Pickford of our time….
-Cool, nomadic, talented, and nicely shocking".
+Cool, nomadic, talented, and nicely shocking."
 Tate reportedly wanted a traditional marriage but Polanski remained promiscuous and described her attitude to his infidelity as "Sharon's big hang-up".
 He reminded her that she had promised not to change him.
 Tate accepted his conditions, though she confided to friends that she hoped that he would change.
 Peter Evans quoted Tate as saying, "We have a good arrangement.
 Roman lies to me and I pretend to believe him."

 Polanski urged Tate to end her association with Martin Ransohoff, and she began to place less importance on her career until Polanski told her that he wanted to be married to "a hippie, not a housewife".
 The couple returned to Los Angeles and quickly became part of a social group that included some of the most successful young people in the film industry, including Warren Beatty, Jacqueline Bisset, Leslie Caron, Joan Collins, Mia Farrow, Jane Fonda, Peter Fonda, Laurence Harvey, Steve McQueen, Joanna Pettet and Peter Sellers; older film stars such as Yul Brynner, Kirk Douglas, Henry Fonda and Danny Kaye; musicians such as Jim Morrison and the Mamas & the Papas; and record producer Terry Melcher and his girlfriend Candice Bergen.
 Jay Sebring remained one of the couple's more frequent companions.
 Polanski's friends included Wojciech Frykowski, whom Polanski had known since his youth in Poland, and Frykowski's girlfriend Abigail Folger, the coffee heiress.
 Tate and Polanski moved into the Chateau Marmont in Los Angeles for a few months until they arranged to lease Patty Duke's home on Summit Ridge Drive in Beverly Hills during the latter part of 1968.
 The Polanski house was often full of strangers, and Tate regarded the casual atmosphere as part of the "free spirit" of the times, saying that she did not mind who came into her home as her motto was "live and let live".
 Her close friend Leslie Caron commented that the Polanskis were too trusting, "to the point of recklessness", and that she had been alarmed by it.